jamie-anson/MIse-en-place/mise-en-place-output/context-cards/enricher.md

 **Methods:**

 - **`constructor`**
-  - **Summary:** This method creates a new instance of a class with a specified API key as a parameter.
+  - **Summary:** This method creates a new instance of a class with the specified API key.
   - **Signature:** `constructor(apiKey: string)`

 - **`enrich`**
-  - **Summary:** This method asynchronously enriches an analysis result and returns the enriched result.
+  - **Summary:** This method asynchronously enriches an analysis result and returns a promise of the enriched result.
   - **Signature:** `public async enrich(analysisResult: AnalysisResult): Promise<AnalysisResult>`

 - **`generateSummary`**